ShokadinuEU/realtime_weather_app/README.md

     + To fetch the data I've use axios library

-  #### Now what I would change / correct if I invest more time on it.
+  #### Now, what I would change / correct if I had to invest more time on it.

  + First, I would work more on functionality to meet the main requirement of the task.
 Things like the progress bar to dynamic refresh / fetch the new data from the server at the time mention, and aswell as dealing with showing the the days as it was on the design.